CaseyHaralson/pinkyring/README.md

 # pinkyring

-A node project generator that allows you to try a project template, and then remove the pieces you don't want.
+A project generator that allows you to try a project template, and then remove pieces of the template that you don't want.

 ## New Project
 Note: requires node to be installed.

+New projects can be created from a template that has been "packaged" with pinkyring, or you can supply a repo and pinkyring can use that repo as the template.

+### New Project From Packaged Template
-To create a new project from one of the [templates](#templates):
+To create a new project from one of the [packaged templates](#templates):
 1. Run the pinkyring command: `npx pinkyring@latest`
 2. Select "Create new project"
 3. Select the template
 4. Type in the name of your new project

 A new project from the selected template will be created in the current directory.
 Change to the new project folder and open the readme.

+### New Project From Github Repo
+Note: the repo name is used as a pattern replacement and your new project name will overwrite it anywhere it is found in the new project.

+To create a new project from a repo:
+1. Run the pinkyring command: `npx pinkyring@latest`
+2. Select "Create new project"
+3. Select "I'll enter the repo" when asked what template to use
+4. Enter the repo (like "owner/repo-name")
+5. Type in the name of your new project

+A new project from the entered repo will be created in the current directory.

 ## Edit Existing Project
 To edit a project that was created with pinkyring: